Scrif/smartring_rust/README.md

 # SmartRing - Rust

-A self-contained CLI for discovering, connecting to, and reading data from Colmi-family smart rings (R02, R06, R10, and compatible OEM variants) over Bluetooth LE.
+An open-source, 100% offline, self-contained CLI for discovering, connecting to, and reading data from Colmi-family smart rings (R02, R06, R10, and compatible OEM variants) over Bluetooth LE.

 The only other mature client for these rings is [colmi_r02_client](https://github.com/tahnok/colmi_r02_client) — a Python library that requires a runtime and isn't easily redistributable.